 Finally, thresholds for landscape level prairie dog occupancy were determined.
 Because prairie dog mapping is not commonly available beyond city and other public land management agencies, staff looked to statewide prairie dog goals and objectives for broader prairie dog occupancy.
 Plague die-offs during epizootics have tended to occur at more localized scales, not at the scale of entire states.
 As a result, statewide populations are not expected to follow the same patterns seen at the scale of city lands.

-Prairie dog populations are defined to be "secure" if mapping indicates more than 350,000 acres of black-tailed prairie dogs are present statewide.
-These thresholds were established as part of a multistate prairie dog conservation planning effort and scaled down to the state level by looking at occupancy levels on historic and current suitable habitat across the state (Colorado Division of Wildlife 2003)^{xii}.
-This level of prairie dog occupation suggests that prairie dogs will exist in many areas of the state in conflict with local land use, and thus be available for relocation to available city receiving sites.
+Statewide prairie dog populations are defined to be "secure" if mapping indicates more than 350,000 acres of black-tailed prairie dogs are present.
+The most recent survey completed by Colorado Parks and Wildlife in 2022, using 2020 data, found that black-tailed prairie dog populations are "abundant" because they occupy more than 450,000 acres in Colorado on the eastern plains.
+Active occupied acreage zones for black-tailed prairie dogs are defined in the Conservation Plan for Grassland Species as: These thresholds were established as part of a multi-state prairie dog conservation planning effort and scaled down to the state level by looking at occupancy levels on historic and current suitable habitat across the state (Colorado Division of Wildlife 2003)^{xii}.
+The "secure" level of prairie dog occupation suggests that prairie dogs will exist in many areas of the state in conflict with local land use, and thus be available for relocation to available city receiving sites.
 In addition, at this level of occupation, the State's plague management plans do not include use of plague management for the purposes of prairie dog conservation (since populations are "secure"), except in circumstances where prairie dog colonies support endangered black-footed ferrets.
 Below this threshold, statewide populations are not secure and the opportunity to receive prairie dogs through relocation from outside city lands is reduced.
 This situation would suggest that protection of the existing prairie dogs on city lands is of crucial importance to maintain populations capable of repopulating areas no longer active on city lands following a plague epizootic.